nkchenjx/pyjcfit/README.md

 The code can be changed to fit multiple curves globally by introducing different models for different curves using the same parameters.

+ACKNOWLEDGMENTS
+This publication was made possible by grant number 2R15HG009972 from the National Human Genome Research Institute (NHGRI) at the National Institutes of Health (NIH), USA.
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of NHGRI.

 An example can be found at:
 Juvinch R. Vicente, Ali Rafiei Miandashti, Kurt Sy Piecco, Joseph R. Pyle, Martin E. Kordesch, Jixin Chen*, Single-Particle Organolead Halide Perovskite Photoluminescence as a Probe for Surface Reaction Kinetics.
 ACS Applied Matierals & Interfaces, 2019, 11(19), 18034-18043.